 The Gender and Security Sector Lab produced the Measuring Opportunities for Women in Peace Operations (MOWIP) Methodology in 2020.
 This methodology provides countries all over the world a tool to be able to identify and measure the opportunities and barriers to women’s meaningful participation.
 The Lab will continue to assist countries that choose to undergo the MOWIP process.

-Dr. Huber will be starting as an Assistant Professor at the University of Mississippi in January 2021.
+Dr. Laura Huber (Post-Doc 2019-2020) is an Assistant Professor at the University of Mississippi.
 Her research interests include security sector reform, conflict, gender, peacekeeping, and political violence.
 Her work primarily examines how gender norms influence the character of political violence, the impact of conflict and international intervention of women’s rights, and gender reform in the security sector.
 She received her Ph.D in Political Science from Emory University in August 2019.

 Undergraduate Research Opportunities